robinwettstaedt/bachelor-project/notes.md

 ### Things to change:

-- try out concept1 with more containers (multiple eplfs) multiple eplf-publish containers result in more data per 10 minutes sent to the zd, therefore no good multiple zds are ok
+multiple eplf-publish containers result in more data per 10 minutes sent to the zd, therefore no good multiple zds are ok